sudo-l3wis/contracts/README.md

-# CraftedHandles
+# Smart Contracts
-A Smart Contract for username handles.
+A collection of smart contracts.